 I am a serious academic and have a strong domestic side.
 I am strong-willed and so happy to follow your lead.
 I am extremely sweet-tempered and fiery.
 "Do I contradict myself?
 Very well, then, I contradict myself.
 I am large.
 I contain multitudes."

 A couple of things that I've learned about myself: Real intimacy, for me, happens bit by bit…heartbeat by heartbeat...disclosu re by disclosure...small kindness by small kindness, until all of a sudden I know it's there and can revel in its sweetness.
-Also, although I have always been (and will always be!) very attracted to thinkers/intellectua ls who can (at least sometimes) outsmart and outargue me, to my own pleasant surprise, after years of dating thinkers, I've learned that I have a particular soft spot for the feelers out there.
-It's okay to be all business sometimes, but if you can't open up and go deep, share a long hug, and quietly connect with real feeling and heart, then we may not be quite right for one another but I still wish you well.
+I don't love often, but when I love, I love hard.
+Also, although I have always been (and will always be!) very attracted to thinkers/intellectua ls who can (at least sometimes) outsmart and outargue me, after years of dating thinkers, I've learned that I have a particular soft spot for the feelers out there.
+It's okay to be all business sometimes, but if you can't open up and go deep, share a long hug, and quietly connect with genuine feeling and heart, then we may not be quite right for one another but I still wish you well.